Statewide and Multistate EV Partners and Initiatives

 For example, the mission of the West Coast Collaborative Alternative Fuel Infrastructure Corridor Coalition is to accelerate the modernization of West Coast transportation corridors by deploying alternative fuel infrastructure for medium- and heavy-duty vehicles and equipment.

-State agencies often conduct planning specific to electric vehicles.
-State-level EV implementation plans can be an important source of information on planned locations for EVSE or gaps in an existing charging network.
-They may identify funding or other resources available from State agencies or other stakeholders within a State.
-For more information on State-level EV readiness planning, see Progress toward EV Readiness.
+State and Tribal agencies often conduct planning specific to transportation, including electric vehicles.
+State- and Tribal- level EV implementation plans can be an important source of information on planned locations for EV infrastructure or gaps in an existing charging network.
+They may identify funding or other resources available from State and Tribal agencies or other stakeholders within a State or Tribal Land.
+For more information on State- and Tribal- level EV readiness planning, see Progress toward EV Readiness.

 State agencies, typically the environmental or air quality agency, also administer settlement funds from the 2016 Volkswagen decision.
 The U.S. government and Volkswagen (VW) have resolved allegations that VW violated the Clean Air Act, and the enforcement settlement provides nearly $3 billion to States through an Environmental Mitigation Trust.
 The settlement also commits VW to invest $2 billion in zero emission vehicle infrastructure.
 VW created a subsidiary company, Electrify America, to manage the $2 billion zero emission vehicle investment.
 Each State designated a lead agency that manages the State’s allocated funding from the Environmental Mitigation Trust, which can be spent on projects including EVs and EV charging stations.
-See this National Association of Clean Air Agencies webpage for contact information for each State’s lead agency.
+See the VW Mitigation Trust website for information on the State Trust and Indian Tribe Trust.
+See also the National Association of Clean Air Agencies’ contact information for each State’s lead agency.

 PennDOT Corridor EV Infrastructure Deployment Plan